 It’s well-known that illness can spread quickly on a cruise ship.
 Take proper precautions to minimize your risk of catching a virus that could potentially ruin your vacation!

 Although cruise ships have hand sanitizer stations in many locations including at the entrance of dining venues, there’s no substitute for thorough hand-washing.
 The Centers for Disease Control and Prevention recommend scrubbing your hands with soap and water for at least 20 seconds before eating, after using the toilet, and after blowing your nose, coughing, or sneezing.

 Being mindful of germs can not only protect you from catching something on your cruise, but it prevents the spread of germs to others if you’re sick but not showing symptoms yet.

-Learn more: How to Avoid Getting Sick on Your Next Cruise
+Learn more: How to Avoid Getting Sick on a Cruise

 10. Don’t touch food at the buffet

-If you do touch buffet food and change your mind, put it on your plate anyway.
+If you accidentally touch buffet food and change your mind, put it on your plate anyway.
 You don’t have to eat it.

-If a serving utensil falls on the floor or is missing, just ask for a new one.
-Don’t use a utensil from another dish.
+Noticed that a serving utensil fell on the floor or is simply missing?
+Just ask for a new one—don’t use a utensil from another dish.
 Many people have food allergies that can be life-threatening.
 Or they may have religious or ethical reasons to not want to have bits from one recipe making their way into another.

-If you see another guest touching food (or coughing or sneezing on it), discreetly inform a dining staff member right away.
+Did you see another guest touching food (or coughing or sneezing on it)?
+Discreetly inform a dining staff member right away.
 You don’t have to make a scene, although some passengers definitely do!